qilahnzahir/lostInCSgame/README.md

 2. Player can take action to move in diverse directions to move to the neighbour room and explore other room.
 3. The player is given mission as soon as they enter a room.
 4. To get a key, the player must complete the mission.
+5. Throughout the game, player can open the inventory and always check the collected keys after passed the mission in particular room.
-5. The player can escape the school and win the game by obtaining four keys.
+7. The player can escape the school and win the game by obtaining four keys.
-6. To advance, the player can use items in the inventory, undo actions and save the game.
+8. To advance, the player can use items in the inventory, undo actions and save the game.

 This is our how to play to game:
 1. F/f: Forward